Animatron/player/README.md

 To build locally, you'll need to have both [`jake`](https://github.com/mde/jake) and [`uglify-js` >= 2](https://github.com/mishoo/UglifyJS2) installed.

+Warning: Building system currently uses `cat` and `mv` commands from UNIX shell, so it will need some UNIX-friendly environment to build correctly.
+However, node.js for MS Windows currently provides an integrated console that supports stuff like that, so probably it will work ok even without installing MinGW or Cygwin.

 Then, you'll just need to run:

     jake